Privacy Notice for Students

 • Managing sickness absence;

-• Complying with health and safety obligations;
+• Ensuring a healthy and safe study environment and complying with health and safety obligations;

 • To prevent fraud;